Skulls23/Technical_Demo/README.md

 # Explosivo
-A simple game made to show our <i>impressive skills</i> to a teacher after few hours of courses
+A simple game made to show my <i>impressive skills</i> to my teacher after few hours of courses